cowboyd/form-x/README.md

 ### Form

-The form is what ties it al
+The `Form` object is what ties it all together.
+It rolls up a lot of responsibility including:

+* what is the base state of the object being editted.
+* what are the current set of changes
+* Can the form be submitted?
+* Does the form currently have any edits?

 # Development